-The Trustee has discussed the scope of an investment review with the principal employer during the year.
+The Trustee has discussed the scope of an investment review during the year.

 The Trustee was comfortable with the legal advisers and auditors in place and will review this position next year.
 ReAssure has provided contacts for the Scheme who have attempted to resolve issues that the Trustee has identified with the administration of the Scheme during the year.
 More detail is provided on this in Section 11 below.